African Savannah Conservation in Kenya

 - Mammal, bird, and plant population studies using observation and tracking techniques

-- Removal of invasive plans
+- Removal of invasive plants

 - Maintaining natural water holes for animals